17 Easy Car Free Day Trips & Tours From Edinburgh: A local’s guide 2025

 Things to do with One Day in Glasgow

-As much as I love Edinburgh, Glasgow really is Scotland’s up and coming cultural titan.
+As much as I love Edinburgh, Glasgow really is Scotland’s up-and-coming cultural titan.
 Enjoy a delicious vegan meal at Stereo Glasgow, head over to the iconic Barrowlands Ballroom for some live music, explore the weird wonders of the Kelvingrove Museum or pound the pavement checking out Glasgow’s vibrant street art scene by following the City Center mural tour.

-Glasgow is truly unique and well worth a visit, making it my number one car free day trip from Edinburgh.
+Glasgow is truly unique and well worth a visit, making it my number one car-free day trip from Edinburgh.

 2. St. Andrews and the Fishing Villages of Fife Day Tour From Edinburgh